 Ok, so Ghost Hunters may have debunked all the hauntings at Sacco's in Somerville's Davis Square.
 But during the building's extensive renovations back in 2010 and 2011, the staff heard eerie footsteps and laughter in off hours, saw dark shadows, TVs flashed on and off, and bowling balls would come back through the ball return area -- even after the machines were shut off.
 Nowadays, the place is so crowded that there's a slim chance you'll find yourself alone with a ghost.
 But then again…

-Is there a haunted place you've visited in Boston?
+Is there a haunted house or place you've visited in Boston?
 Send me an email with your recommendations and I'll consider it for a follow-up story!